- Floor plan

 - Main gathering areas like the kitchen, family room and dining area are large and connect together comfortably

 - An ample number of bedrooms, preferably all on the same floor.

 - Connection with the outdoors - Ideally the kitchen and/or family room opens to the backyard

 - Tall enough ceilings - Homes with a 8' or 9'+ ceiling height work well.
 Under 8' may limit the long term value of the home

 4 - Finishes

-From a long-term standpoint, the current finishes of the home are the lowest priority because they can be dealt with later.
+From a long-term standpoint, the current finishes of the home are the lowest priority because they can be improved later.
 Finishes like appliances, fixtures, flooring and paint depreciate and lose value as tastes change.
-You may love the style but unless you get lucky, the next owner won't notice or like the same finishes you do.
-Finishes can always be updated later so if you have to sacrifice something, it should be the finishes.
-Some items have both cosmetic and utility value.
-For example, efficient furnaces, quality windows and new roofs.
-These items are indeed valuable just remember, high quality and long lasting beats cutting edge.
+You may love a certain style but unless you get lucky, the next owner won't notice or like the same finishes you do, especially after 5 to 10 years have gone by.

 Ideally, you'll find a home with the right location, lot, floor plan and finishes in your price range.
 If you find that house you'll probably be buying it.